dak (DAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 dak Historical Price

-According to the latest data gathered on dak live price page, the current price of dak is 0USD.
-The circulating supply of dak(DAK) is 1.00B DAK , giving it a market capitalization of $27.12K.
+According to the latest data gathered on dak live price page, the current price of dak is 0.0000286USD.
+The circulating supply of dak(DAK) is 1.00B DAK , giving it a market capitalization of $28.60K.

 The dak Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.